-- (1) Under the SVP Severance Plan, the value of the severance benefit following an involuntary termination or separation due to death or disability is equal to a single lump sum severance payment equivalent to 12 months of base pay. - Under the change in control agreements with each of Messrs.
+(1) Under the SVP Severance Plan, the value of the severance benefit following an involuntary termination or separation due to death or disability is equal to a single lump sum severance payment equivalent to 12 months of base pay.

+(2) Under the change in control agreements with each of Messrs.
 Kumar, Anderson, Norrod and Papermaster, the value of the severance benefit following a termination without cause or a constructive termination within two years after a change in control is equal to a single lump sum severance payment equivalent to two times the executive's rate of annual base pay, plus two times the target annual bonus in the year of termination.
-These calculations assume termination at compensation rates as of December 26, 2015.
-The value of the unvested and accelerated stock options is the difference between the sercise price of the option and \$2.92 per share, the last reported sales price of our common stock on December 24, 2015, the last trading day of our 2015 fiscal year.
-Amounts shown also reflect the value of stock option acceleration in the event of a change in control if our successor refuses to assume or substitute similar awards for - (3) - outstanding stock options, pursuant to our equity incentive plans.
-The value of the unvested and accelerated RSUs is \$2.92 per share, the last reported sales price of our common stock on December 24, 2015, the last trading day of our 2015 fiscal year.
-Amounts shown also reflect - the value of the invested and acceleration in the event of a change in control if the successor refuses to assume or substitute similar awards for outstanding RSUs, pursuant to our equity incentive plans.

-Under the SVP Severance Plan, the value of the health and welfare benefit following an involuntary termination is equal to 12 months of COBRA medical, dental and/or vision insurance premiums, based on the participant's benefits plan elections in effect at the time of termination, and use of the employee assistance plan provided by us as part of the 12 months of COBRA coverage.

-Amount reflects our annual cost of paying COBRA premiums on behalf of Mr. Kumar for 12 months following termination based on the rates of a current employee.
-Also includes a gross-up of \$19,638 for income taxes due by Mr. Kumar as a result of our payment of health and welfare benefits on his behalf.
+These calculations assume termination at compensation rates as of December 31, 2016.

+- (3) The value of the unvested and accelerated stock options is the difference between the exercise price of the option and \$11.34 per share, the last reported sales price of our common stock on December 30, 2016, the last trading day of our 2016 fiscal year.
+Amounts shown also reflect the value of stock option acceleration in the event of a change in control if our successor refuses to assume or substitute similar awards for outstanding stock options, pursuant to our equity incentive plans. - (4) The value of the unvested and accelerated RSUs is \$11.34 per share, the last reported sales price of our common stock on December 30, 2016, the last trading day of our 2016 fiscal year.
+Amounts shown also reflect the value of award acceleration in the event of a change in control if the successor refuses to assume or substitute similar awards for outstanding RSUs, pursuant to our equity incentive plans. - (5) Under the SVP Severance Plan, the value of the health and welfare benefit following an involuntary termination is equal to 12 months of COBRA medical, dental and/or vision insurance premiums, based on the participant's benefits plan elections in effect at the time of termination, and use of the employee assistance plan provided by us as part of the 12 months of COBRA coverage. - (6) Amount reflects our annual cost of paying COBRA premiums on behalf of Mr. Kumar for 12 months following termination based on the rates of a current employee.
+Also includes a gross-up of \$17,690 for income taxes due by Mr. Kumar as a result of our payment of health and welfare benefits on his behalf. - Amount reflects our annual cost of paying COBRA premiums on behalf of Messrs.
-- Amount reflects three times the Named Executive Officer's base salary, which is \$\$55,000 for Mr. Papermaster, \$530,000 for Messrs.
-Norrod and Kumar and \$500,000 for Mr. Anderson.

-Amount reflects three times the Named Executive Officer's base salary, which is \$\$55,000 for Mr. Papermaster, \$530,000 for Messrs.
-Norrod and Kumar and \$500,000 for Mr. Anderson.

-Amount reflects our annual cost of paying COBRA premiums on behalf of Messrs.
 Anderson and Norrod for 12 months following termination based on the rates of a current employee.
-Also includes gross-ups of \$19,638 and \$15,290 for income taxes due by Messrs.
-Anderson and Norrod respectively, as a result of our payment of health and welfare benefits on their behalf. - Amount reflects our annual cost of paying COBRA premiums on behalf of Mr. Papermaster for 12 months following termination based on the rates of a current employee.
-Also includes a gross-up of \$21,121 for income taxes due by Mr. Papermaster as a result of our payment of health and welfare benefits on his behalf.
-(9) - ADVANCED MICRO DEVICES, INC. | 2016 Proxy Statement 60
+Also includes gross-ups of \$17,690 and 13,925 for income taxes due by Messrs.
+Anderson and Norrod respectively, as a result of our payment of health and welfare benefits on their behalf. - (9) Amount reflects our annual cost of paying COBRA premiums on behalf of Mr. Papermaster for 12 months following termination based on the rates of a current employee.
+Also includes a gross-up of \$20,193 for income taxes due by Mr. Papermaster as a result of our payment of health and welfare benefits on his behalf.